Spread0x/isitfit/README.md

 AWS_PROFILE=autofitcloud isitfit cost analyze
 ```

-Starting version 0.14, there is no need to set `AWS_DEFAULT_REGION` when using `isitfit cost` because it will already scan all regions for EC2/Redshift.
+As of version 0.14, there is no need to set `AWS_DEFAULT_REGION`
+when using `isitfit cost` because it will already scan all regions for EC2/Redshift.

 You'd still need to use it for `isitfit tags` though.